-- Keep detailed records of all discussions with patients regarding advice and treatment. - Ensure that patients clearly understand the significance of periodontal disease and the likely outcomes should treatment advice be ignored. - Use every appointment as an opportunity to remind patients with periodontal disease of the need to maintain good oral hygiene. - Keep adequate notes of home care advice given to patients and the importance of flossing, brushing and smoking cessation. - Patients should be actively involved in their care, rather than just being a passive receiver of treatment - Ensure periodontal disease is identified, recorded and monitored appropriately in accordance with current guidelines.
+- Ensure that patients clearly understand the significance of periodontal disease and the likely outcomes should treatment advice be ignored. - Use every appointment as an opportunity to remind patients with periodontal disease of the need to maintain good oral hygiene. - Keep adequate notes of home care advice given to patients and the importance of flossing, brushing and smoking cessation. - Patients should be actively involved in their care, rather than just being a passive receiver of treatment. - Ensure periodontal disease is identified, recorded and monitored appropriately in accordance with current guidelines.

-@azndc/gettyimages.co.u
+©azndc/gettyimages.co.uk